 In simple terms of quality, 5G is best, followed by 4G, H+, H, 3G, E and then GPRS/2G.
 However, other factors (anything from the weather, or if you're moving or in a building, to how many people are sharing your particular part of the network) will also play a part in the performance of a mobile data connection.

 4G is the fastest mobile internet most of us can get right now.
 The first 4G network was launched in the UK in November 2012 by EE and all the other networks now offer 4G services.
-While coverage is not quite as widespread as 3G it is available in many locations, and can provide excellent speeds.
+While coverage is not quite as widespread as 3G it is available in many locations.

 Which mobile provider has what coverage where?
 And who's best?

 We're not going to be drawn into any discussions about who has the best network!
 There are simply too many variables, while the facts are literally changing every day as the mobile suppliers upgrade and improve their equipment.